-How can a bank that offers no physical branches, no ATMs, and no checking account gain footing in the American banking market?
+How can a bank that offers no physical branches, no ATMs, and no checking accounts gain footing in the American market?

 By offering low fees and some of the best rates on money market savings accounts.

 That’s the recipe Barclays Bank, a British bank with a history stretching back into the 17th century, has employed to grow its business since expanding into the U.S. market.